 Meetings and engagement

-The group will meet regularly (the frequency is to be determined), with additional meetings convened on an 'as-needed basis'.
-The kickoff meeting will provide a space for the group to develop their terms of reference and decide on what engagement best looks like moving forward.
+The group will meet regularly (frequency is to be determined by the group), with additional meetings convened on an 'as-needed basis'.
+Early meetings will provide a space for the group to develop their terms of reference and decide on engagement processes.

 • Meetings will be held virtually, with agendas and supporting materials circulated in advance.